 BIOS

-BIOS stands for Basic Input/Output System, and is a boot firmware.
-The initial code is executed when the computer starts up.
-The primary function of the BIOS is to detect, control, and initialize system devices such as monitor, hard drive, floppy drive, and other hardware.
-This is done to get the machine into a given state so that software stored on compatible storage media can be loaded, executed, and gain control of the computer.
-In modern computers, this software is the operating system, to which the BIOS passes control after its code has finished executing.
+BIOS stands for Basic Input / Output System, and is a boot firmware.
+The source code is executed when the computer starts up.
+The primary function of the BIOS is to detect, control, and initialize system devices such as the screen adapter, hard disk, floppy disk drive, and other hardware.
+This allows the machine to switch to a given state so that software stored on compatible storage media can be loaded, run, and controlled by the computer.
+On modern computers, this software is the operating system to which the BIOS transfers control after completing its code execution.

 Cache Memory